e4coder/universal-evm-listener/BUGFIX_CONCURRENT_BACKFILL.md

 ### Root Cause

+There were **TWO sources** triggering backfills concurrently:

-The `setupPeriodicSync()` function runs every 15 seconds and triggers backfills.
-However:
+1. **Periodic Sync**: `setupPeriodicSync()` runs every 15 seconds
+2. **Block Listener**: `alchemy.ws.on('block')` detects missed blocks in real-time

+Both trigger backfills independently, and on busy networks like Ethereum:
-1. Backfilling takes longer than 15 seconds for busy networks like Ethereum
+- Backfilling takes longer than 15 seconds
-2. The periodic check would start a NEW backfill before the previous one finished
+- A new backfill would start before the previous one finished
-3. Multiple concurrent backfills were running, processing the same blocks repeatedly
+- Multiple concurrent backfills processed the same blocks repeatedly
-4. This caused infinite loops and wasted API calls
+- This caused infinite loops and wasted API calls

 ## Solution

-Added a **backfill lock** (`isBackfilling` flag) to prevent concurrent backfills.
+Added a **backfill lock** (`isBackfilling` flag) to prevent concurrent backfills from **BOTH sources**.

 ### Changes Made

 **File**: `src/listeners/smartReliableErc20Listener.ts`
 - Added `private isBackfilling = false;` flag
 - Modified `setupPeriodicSync()` to check the lock before starting backfill
+- Modified `setupWebSocketListener()` block handler to check the lock before starting backfill
 - Lock is set before backfill starts, released when complete
 - Lock is released even on error (using try/finally)